Can Someone Scam You With Just Your Email Address?

 📚 Related: How to Recover After Your Identity Is Stolen (2022 Guide) →

 7. Find your financial information and steal your money

 Scammers can use your email to run phishing scams or hack into your bank accounts and steal your money.
-Recently released data from the Federal Trade Commission (FTC) found that consumers lost more than $5.8 billion in 2021 to fraud [*].
+December 2022 data from the Federal Trade Commission (FTC) found that the median reported loss due to fraud was $800 for adults over 70 [*].

 Here’s how the scam works:

 - A hacker gets your email address through a data breach or buys it from a data broker.